 The Registration Authority shall not be liable for any direct, indirect, special or consequential damages arising out of the use of the information published on the iso20022.org website, even if the Registration Authority has been advised of the possibility of such damages.

 Intellectual Property Rights:

-The candidate ISO 20022 MessageDefinitions described in this document were contributed by ISO TC68/SC7/TG1.
+The ISO 20022 MessageDefinitions described in this document were contributed by ISO TC68/SC7/TG1.
 The ISO 20022 IPR policy is available at www.ISO20022.org > About ISO 20022 > Intellectual Property Rights.